 B. Use Cases

 This section presents a superset of the use cases that are informative of the third party data access relationship.
 Alternative use cases are presented for certain activities that can be achieved in different ways, such as the delivery of shared resource information by push or by pull.
-The following use cases are informative and not normative

 The concept of a Shared Resource Key is used throughout these use cases.
 A Shared Resource Key is a token used to uniquely identify an instance of a Third Party data access relationship (i.e., each Retail Customer-Data Custodian-Third Party combination for a particular resource will have a unique Shared Resource Key).
 A Shared Resource Key contains no PII regarding the Retail Customer and so can be freely shared among all three roles without unnecessary disclosure of sensitive information.
 Once the relationship is established, inclusion of a Shared Resource Key in an interaction is sufficient to identify a specific Third Party data access relationship.